coldshrine/study-notes/books/effective-java.md

 * **Immutable.** No extra synchronisation is necessary.
 * **Unconditionally thread-safe.** Instances are mutable, but clients don't need to worry about synchronisation.
+* **Conditionally thread-safe.** Instances are mutable.
+Some methods require external synchronisation for safe concurrent use.